 Using the TNM system, the “T” plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
 Some stages are divided into smaller groups that help describe the tumor in even more detail.

 T0: There is no evidence of cancer in the breast.

-Tis: Refers to carcinoma (cancer) in situ.
-In this case, the cancer is confined within the ducts and lobules of the breast tissue and has not spread into the surrounding tissue of the breast.
+Tis: Refers to carcinoma in situ.
+The cancer is confined within the ducts or lobules of the breast tissue and has not spread into the surrounding tissue of the breast.
 There are three types of breast carcinoma in situ:

 Tis (LCIS): Lobular carcinoma in situ (LCIS) describes abnormal cells found in the lobules or glands of the breast.
 LCIS is not cancer, but it increases the risk of developing invasive breast cancer.

-T1: The invasive part of the tumor in the breast is 20 millimeters (mm) or smaller in size at its widest dimension.
-This stage may be broken into three substages called T1a, T1b, and T1c, depending on the size of the tumor.
+T1: The invasive part of the tumor in the breast is 20 millimeters (mm) or smaller in size at its widest area.
+This is a little less than an inch.
+This stage is then broken into three substages depending on the size of the tumor:

 T2: The invasive part of the tumor is larger than 20 mm but not larger than 50 mm.

 T3: The invasive part of the tumor is larger than 50 mm.